sinclairzx81/typebox/readme.md

 ## TypeMap

-TypeBox offers an external package for bi-directional mapping between TypeBox, Valibot, and Zod type libraries.
+TypeBox offers an external package for bidirectional mapping between TypeBox, Valibot, and Zod type libraries.
 It also includes syntax parsing support for Valibot and Zod and supports the Standard Schema specification.
 For more details on TypeMap, refer to the project repository.

 [TypeMap Repository](https://github.com/sinclairzx81/typemap)